 We have a fleet of 20 boats for hire at Blagdon.
 Advance booking is essential as each boat is individually locked and when Blagdon Lodge is unstaffed anglers must report to Woodford Lodge, Chew Valley Lake, in order to sign in.

-For 2017 there will be 5 row boats available and 15 with engines per day.
-We advise anglers wishing to purchase a row boat to book in advance to avoid dissapointment.
+For 2019 5 row boats continue to be available at Blagdon as well as 15 boats with engines per day.
+We advise anglers wishing to purchase a row boat to book in advance to avoid disappointment.

 The power output of the engines has been heavily limited to reduce to noise and wake disturbance but we feel petrol engines will offer a more convenient option for anglers wishing to explore Blagdon by boat.